riasingh19/freshersbatch-jan5/README.txt

 <<<<<<< HEAD
-This is a assignment related to java full stack developer anfular I am learning git and git hub
+This is a assignment related to java full stack developer anfular, and about to learn more things.
+I am learning git and git hub
 Intresting topic.
 =======